charlielito/vision-sentiment-analysis-googleapi/README.md

 ## Usage

-Before you can call the api for visual recognition, the path to the credentials json file must be specified in the enviromental variable `GOOGLE_APPLICATION_CREDENTIALS`.
+Before you can call the api for visual recognition, the path to the credentials json file must be specified in the environment variable `GOOGLE_APPLICATION_CREDENTIALS`.
 Just execute for example:
 ```
-export GOOGLE_APPLICATION_CREDENTIALS=NameOfCredentialsFile.json
+export GOOGLE_APPLICATION_CREDENTIALS="/path/to/keyfile.json"
 ```